natalieagus/50005/docs/Programming Assignment/TetriSH.md

 > **Open design**
 >
 > A decision you must make and document neatly.
 We give you example approaches and you should pick, invent your own, but defend it in your `README` and at the live demo Q&A.
+### tl;dr

+Indicate your interest to embark on this track by Week 3, Monday 6PM to your instructor.
+You may still withdraw by the end of Week 5 Friday, 6PM.

+Once you're committed to this track, here's the rule:
+**To avoid zero:** baseline MVP must work
+**To complete tetriSH properly**: baseline MVP + Battle Royale must work **To get good marks**: system must be correct, clean, documented, and understood, also pass live QnA and live patching **To win prize**: full required system + strong engineering quality + flawless Q&A

+Refer to the individual sections below for clarifications.

 ## Overview